Urdu in Aurangabad: Nineteenth century

-Eventually, in a short time Aurangabad lost its literary impartance.
+Eventually, in a short time, Aurangabad lost its literary importance.
 Yet, in spite of the apparent slackness, up to 1859, Aurangabad could boast of some poets of extraordinary genius.

 Lala Lachmi-narian Shafiq of this period holds a high position.
 Shafiq was born in 1157 A. H. His father Mansaram and he held high posts in the Asaf Jahi regime.
-Shafiq had the rare distinction to be trained by Ghulam Ali Azad Bilgrami.
-After 1184 A. H. he had shifted to Hyderabad but he always preferred Aurangabad.
+Shafiq had the rare distinction of being trained by Ghulam Ali Azad Bilgrami.
+After 1184 AH, he shifted to Hyderabad, but he always preferred Aurangabad.
 He composed poetry in Urdu and Persian as well.
-He left behind him several Tazkiras of poets of which Chamanistam-i-shaura of Urdu poet’s demands special mention.
-His mathnavi Taswir-i-janan also is well known.
+He left behind him several Tazkiras of poets, of which Chamanistam-i-shaura of the Urdu poet demands special mention.
+His mathnavi Taswir-i-janan is also well known.
 Some of his other works, viz., Maasir-i-Asifi, Maasir-i-Hyderi, Bisat-ul-Ghatnaim, Mirat-ul-Hind, Nakhlistan, Tazkira-i-Guru Nanak, etc., are in prose.
-Shafiq's brother Lala Roop Narain Zahin also was one of the good poets of this period.
+Shafiq's brother Lala Roop Narain Zahin was also one of the good poets of this period.
 He was also a mansabdar.
 He died in 1223 AH.

-Mir Bahauddin Uruj (1230 A. H.), Mir Hasan Ali Ima (1230 AH) and Mir Abudulqadir Meherban were also well-known poets.
-Meherban was well versed in Persian and Arabic languages.
+Mir Bahauddin Uruj (1230 A. H.), Mir Hasan Ali Ima (1230 AH) and Mir Abdulqadir Meherban were also well-known poets.
+Meherban was well-versed in Persian and Arabic.
 He knew the Turkish language too.
 He was a student of Azad Bilgrami.
-It is said that he is the author of several books but none of his books are now available.
+It is said that he is the author of several books, but none of his books is now available.
 Shafiq has praised his poetic talents.

 Besides the poets mentioned above Murtaza Mehdi (1178 A. H.), Kanahyya Mal Haquir (1177 A. H.), Mirza Ata Zia (1182 A. H.), Syed Fakhruddin Fakhr (1190 A. H.), Shaikh Ahmed Muziar (1194 AH), Saronji Rai Lala (1200 A. H.), Mirza Muhammadi Baig Mirza (1201 A. H.), Shaikh Nuruddin Nadir (1201 A. H.), Mohan Lal Mehtab (1202 A. H.), and many others also originally belonged to Aurangabad but later migrated to Hyderabad.

 In the last decades of the 18th century and the beginning of the 19th century, a very important and authentic Tazkira, the Chamanistan-i-Shaura, was compiled by Lala Lachminarain Shafiq.
 Poet Tamanna is also an author of one Tazkira named Gul-i-Ajaib.
 It was compiled in 1194 A. H. Uruj has also left behind him one Tazkira, the Khizan-o-Bahar.